kubevela/kubevela/docs/en/rollout/appdeploy.md

    example-app-v1   116s
    ```

-   With above annotation this won't create any pod instances.
+   > Note: with `app.oam.dev/revision-only: "true"` annotation, above `Application` resource won't create any pod instances and leave the real deployment process to `AppDeployment`.

 1. Then use the above AppRevision to create an AppDeployment.